cunger/escape-velocity/content/about.md

 date: 2019-11-04
 ---

 I'm a software engineer, currently developing and maintaining code at <a href="https://www.mercury.ai">Mercury.ai</a>.
-I love programming and scuba diving, and I'm sure I would also love space flight.
-I have a formal degree in logic and now spend quite some time learning the fundamentals of nuclear technology and the skills for helping to build a safe, carbon-free future.
+I love programming and scuba diving, and I'm sure I would also love flying to space.
+I have a formal degree in logic and now spend my early mornings learning the fundamentals of nuclear technology and the skills for helping to keep complex systems safe.

 &nbsp;
 <div class="row">